 Was there then no movement of conscience in that which produced the Free Church of Scotland?
 Assuredly there was.
 The question of patronage had agitated Scotland for a century at least.
 In other countries the consciences of a great number of persons, ministers or laymen, had been burdened by the

-| Geneva, 1849.
+¦ Geneva, 1849.

-| An influence which now withdraws more than ever from Presbyterianism, and more than ever attaches itself to the Episcopal system, as in England to Puseyism.
+¦ An influence which now withdraws more than ever from Presbyterianism, and more than ever attaches itself to the Episcopal system, as in England to Puseyism.

 {82}